Western Province · Zambia · Since the First Flood

 British Admiral's Uniform

-Mid-journey the King transforms into full British Royal Naval dress — a historic symbol of Lozi diplomacy.
+Mid-journey the King transforms into full British Royal Naval dress.

 • Presented by King Edward VII, 1902